1996 Florida Gators football team

 The 1996 Florida Gators football team represented the University of Florida in the sport of American football during the 1996 NCAA Division I-A football season.
 The 1996 season was the team's seventh under head coach Steve Spurrier.
 The Gators competed in the Southeastern Conference (SEC) and played their home games at Ben Hill Griffin Stadium on the university's Gainesville, Florida campus.

 The Gators posted a 12–1 record and won their fifth consecutive SEC Eastern Division title, their fourth straight SEC Championship Game, and their first national championship in team history, with a 52–20 Sugar Bowl rout of their in-state rivals, the Florida State Seminoles.

 The Gators used coach Spurrier's pass-heavy "fun 'n gun" offense".
 Quarterback Danny Wuerffel won the Heisman Trophy.
 Wuerffel as well as his wide receivers Ike Hilliard and Reidel Anthony were consensus All-Americans.
 The Gators outscored their opponents 612–221.

+The 1996 Gators were the last first-time national champions until Indiana in 2025.